Why Probabilistic Forecasting Is Better for Inventory Optimization

 To understand the relationship between probabilistic forecasting and inventory, view your supply chain as a dynamic system, subject to uncertainty and unpredictable change.
 Spreadsheets and legacy suites like SAP APO produce top-down aggregated forecasts using a deterministic approach.
 While easier to comprehend, in this environment they produce chronically poor forecasting outcomes.

 However probabilistic forecasting doesn’t just create an average forecast, it identifies a range of outcomes and the probability of each of those outcomes occurring.
-Inventory optimization (IO) systems can then use this information to better identify the optimal inventory targets.
+Inventory optimization software can then use this information to better identify the optimal inventory targets.

 Here is a simplistic example.
 A single number forecasting system might look at a sales history for a specific SKU of 12 tires per year and identify average demand as one tire per month.
 Therefore it may propose keeping one tire in stock.
 Because this forecast does not address customers replacing all four tires at once, it would continually propose poor inventory stocking levels.